MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 <img src="/assets/power_law_examples.png" alt="power law" width="100%"/>

+The few extreme events can dominate the mean and even the variance.
+These aren’t outliers but expected features of a power law distribution (e.g. the largest customer, city, or influencer will be orders of magnitude larger than the average).
+In practice, examine distributions on a log-log scale to identify them, report medians or percentiles rather than means, and stress-test systems against extreme cases.
+Useful methods include nonparametric tests such as the Mann-Whitney U for testing, bootstrapped confidence intervals and quantile regression for estimation, and tail-aware models like Pareto or log-normal fits, robust regression, or simulations focused on top contributors for modelling.

 ## PMF / PDF / CDF

-The distributions shown above are either a PMF or PDF depending on the outcome type:
+The distributions shown above can be categorised as either a Probability Mass Function (PMF) or Probability Density Function (PDF) depending on the outcome type:

 <img src="/assets/pmf_pdf_cdf.png" alt="PMF vs PDF" width="100%"/>